 There is a silence in the church today that is troubling.
 It is not a want of human made noise, because we have had plenty of that for years.
 The “sounding” of men and women (some good, and some not good) with their beliefs and opinions concerning the church has gone on for years telling: how to become part of the church, how to identify her, and how to protect her, etc. But this sounding (again, some good, and some not good) has not produced the great revival of souls being saved that many had hoped for.

 The silence is not people being silent.
-But it rather is a lack of conviction on lost souls, which is a silence that only God can break.
-It is as if God has been waiting for something different from us.
+But it rather is the silence when there is a lack of the earthquake of conviction upon lost souls.
+This is a spiritual silence that only God can break.
+It is as if God has been waiting for something different from the church.
 But what could that be?

 “And when he had opened the seventh seal, there was silence in heaven about the space of half an hour.
 And I saw the seven angels which stood before God; and to them were given seven trumpets.
 And another angel came and stood at the altar, having a golden censer; and there was given unto him much incense, that he should offer it with the prayers of all saints upon the golden altar which was before the throne.
 And the smoke of the incense, which came with the prayers of the saints, ascended up before God out of the angel’s hand.
 And the angel took the censer, and filled it with fire of the altar, and cast it into the earth: and there were voices, and thunderings, and lightnings, and an earthquake.
 And the seven angels which had the seven trumpets prepared themselves to sound.”
 (Revelation 8:1-6)

-What is the pattern being shown here?
+To understand how the silence is to be broken, we need to understand the spiritual pattern that is being shown to us in the scripture above.
 It is a pattern that matches the Old Testament morning and evening sacrifice:

-The morning and evening sacrifice was a critical part of their spiritual life and success (see Numbers 28:3-6)
+The morning and evening sacrifice was a critical part of their spiritual life and success.

-- God first consumed this sacrifice with heaven sent fire, and then it was the responsibility of the people to keep offering a daily sacrifice and to always keep the fire burning (see Leviticus 9:23-24)
+The beginning of the first daily sacrificed started in the days of Moses.
+God first consumed this sacrifice with heaven sent fire, and then it was the responsibility of the people to keep offering a daily sacrifice and to always keep the fire burning.

-- The High Priest would take coals of fire off the altar sacrifice, and he would use those same coals to offer incense on the golden altar which was before the veil in the holy place of the tabernacle (while at the same time all the people agreed in prayer in the court near the altar of sacrifice.) (see Leviticus 16:12-13 and Exodus 30:7-8)
+The High Priest would take coals of fire off the altar sacrifice, and he would use those same coals to offer incense on the golden altar which was before the veil in the holy place of the tabernacle (while at the same time all the people agreed in prayer in the court near the altar of sacrifice.)

-- No flesh could be included with the coals the High Priest would take inside the tabernacle, nor could any other fire be used to offer this intercessory prayer incense, or the priests would die (see Leviticus 10:1-2)
+No flesh could be included with the coals the High Priest would take inside the tabernacle.
+Nor could any other fire be used to offer this intercessory prayer incense, or else the priests would die (see Leviticus 10:1-2)

-The day of Pentecost was part of the morning of the gospel day which we are now living in.
+The day of Pentecost was part of the morning of the “gospel day” which we are now living in.
+The Gospel day began when Jesus Christ was born on Earth.
+The Gospel day will end, at the end of this world.

 On day of Pentecost they were all completely broken of self agendas and purposes.
 They were waiting on God and they were in one accord (in agreement) in prayer offering themselves as a sacrifice together for God’s purpose and glory.
 Then Jesus, our High Priest, took the coals of their complete sacrifice and cast Holy Ghost fire into their souls! (see Acts 2:1-3)